PowerShell/PSSwagger/docs/extensions/readme.md

 Field Name | Type | Description
 ---|:---:|---
 type | `string` | Type of filter.
-Supported: 'wildcard', 'equalityOperator'.
+Supported: 'wildcard', 'equalityOperator', 'powershellWildcard'.
 See: Filter Types parameter | `string` | Parameter containing the filter pattern or value. property | `string` | Property of the result object to filter on. appendParameterInfo | `x-ps-client-side-filter-definition[]` | Append this parameter to the cmdlet parameter list.
 Shouldn't be used if the parameter already exists.
 Properties: 'type' = PowerShell type name, 'required' = true or false if the new parameter should be required